 Children in Year 2 continue to choose from these reading schemes.
 As they grow in confidence and fluency they will be given the opportunity to apply their understanding of a text through completing written comprehension questions.
 This will allow them to prepare for the skills they will need in Key Stage 2.

-How to Help with Reading- Reception to Year 2
+How to Help with Reading- Reception to Year 2 Back to top

 Children need to practise a new skill regularly to ensure that they can repeat it consistently.
 This is the same for reading!
 To help you child to consolidate this new and important skill, please support them by reading regularly at home.
 This could be reading their school reading book, sharing other books with family members, reading print in the environment (road signs, notices etc.) and listening to bed time stories; a combination of all of these will give the best results.
 Don't feel that your child always has to read to you, it is just as valuable for them to watch/listen to a fluent reader read.
 Ask questions about what your child has read to see if they understand what they are reading, if not talk to them about the text and explain any new/unfamiliar words- this is great for extending their vocabulary and will impact positively on their writing skills.
 Most importantly, just have fun with reading; it shouldn't feel like a chore as we want pupils to develop a love for reading.
 Your child's class teacher is always willing to offer advice, tips and feedback to support this process at home.
 Alternatively, please contact Mrs Rook, our reading champion.

-How to Help with Reading – Years 3 to 6
+How to Help with Reading – Years 3 to 6 Back to top